Need a Consultant?

 - Understanding Soil Surveys – NRCS webpage on the ins-and-outs of reading and understanding soil survey maps.

-Variety and Rootstock Selection
+Variety & Rootstock Selection

 Variety selection is dependent on what is best suited for your site and what you can market/sell.
 Consult potential fruit customers and winemakers before heavily investing in large plantings.